milktoast56/Lenovo-ThinkPad-Yoga-11e-Gen6-EFI-guide/README.md

   <strong>RTL8153 USB-C Ethernet adapter not working on Sonoma</strong>
       Solution: Add this kext [ECM-override.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Kexts/Misc/ECM-Override-v1.0.0.zip)

+  <strong>Failed to verify against canonical metadata on macOS Sonoma</strong>
+  Solution: Don't forget to set Misc -> Security -> SecureBootModel to Disabled while installing macOS Sonoma. (you can enable it post-install)
   <strong>For any other problems</strong>
       - Try checking the dortania guide's (linked above) troubleshooting part
       - Try asking in the [r/Hackintosh Paradise Discord server](https://discord.com/invite/8aKs69x), there's also the r/Hackintosh Reddit, however the quality of suppot there has been deteriorating